vorprog/infrastructure/README.md

 2. Design a standard minimal infrastructure for basic kubernetes applications to serve from
 3. Put the concept of infrastructure as code (IAC) to full use by designing a way to destroy and re-create resources on a schedule
 4. Save money by having ephemeral cloud resources

+## Notes

+- An analysis of (Global Ping Statistics)[https://wondernetwork.com/pings] found that AWS's US West 2 (Oregon) combined with US East 1 (Virginia) are essentially the best pair of regions to have low latency across the globe.
+They are also the most affordable.
+Mumbai was an affordable alternative region but actually had worse latency to much of Asia and Eastern Europe than select US regions did.